dotnet/docs-maui/docs/platform-integration/configure-multi-targeting.md

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

-The project for a .NET Multi-platform App UI (.NET MAUI) app contains a _Platforms_ folder, with each child folder representing a platform that .NET MAUI can target:
+The project for a .NET MAUI app contains a _Platforms_ folder, with each child folder representing a platform that .NET MAUI can target:

 :::image type="content" source="media/configure-multi-targeting/platform-folders.png" alt-text="Platform folders screenshot.":::